 Whole Brain Radiation & Me

 Seriously.
 I have had all types of radiation.
 Upper thoracic, skull (not brain), sacrum, right shoulder, liver, left eye orbital, right eye orbital, targeted brain tumors.
-I probably left some out.
 The side effects were rough on all of them, but I was able to work around most of them.

 WBR was different.
-In my previous post, I talk about the events that led to the decision for this treatment.
+In my previous post, I mentioned what had happened that led to the decision for this treatment.
 The aphasia happened only once after I started rads.
 It was during an online doctor meeting for Sam, of course.
 Couldn’t have been better timing.
 I was lucky that Gabriel was working at home and not in a meeting of his own.
 I couldn’t stop saying, “musk-les.”
 I couldn’t pronounce “muscles.”
 I was able to choke out a “help” to Gabe.
 Aphasia is sneaky and frightening.

-WBR wore me out.
+WBR wore me out, for starters.
 Mildly at first.
 I started to look forward to the weekend break to get my stamina up enough to at least do laundry.
 I had 10 total treatments from May 18 through June 2.
 By the end, I was a mindless mess, too tired to get out of my chair, help with dishes, or read to my boys.

 Radiation treatment will take about two weeks to fully end after the last treatment.
 Since June 2, I have had awful side effects.
 I, at least, remembered after the first week to apply liberal amounts of vitamin E to my head.
 I still have scabbing, but it could have been worse.